antzGames/libGDX-cameraShake/README.md

 ## Limitations

-Current length of time for the camera shakes is based on your current frame rate and the `radiusFallOffFactor` parameter.

-This means that at high refresh rates the total camera shaking time is very fast.
-You should set VSync to true if possible.

-My Android phone refresh rate is 120Hz, and so my camera shake duration is half of what it is on my desktop which is 60Hz refresh rate.

-The correct solution is to use deltaTime or to only shake once every 60th of a second.
-This is a TODO for sure.

 ### Linear diminishing shake radius

 The current code uses a linear diminishing radius for shaking.
 Future releases might use libGDX's [interpolation](https://libgdx.com/wiki/math-utils/interpolation).